-Since 1990, Washington has maintained a universal childhood vaccine program, providing vaccines to all children under age 19, regardless of income, through a combination of state and federal funds.
+Since 1990, Washington has maintained a universal childhood vaccine program.
+This program provides vaccines to all children under age 19, regardless of income, through a combination of state and federal funds.
 In October 1994, the federal government provided an additional funding source, the Vaccines for Children (VFC) program.
-This federal entitlement program was developed to eliminate cost as a barrier and improve immunization levels, and is a critical funding source for vaccines.
+This federal entitlement program was developed to eliminate cost as a barrier and improve immunization rates in children.
+It is a critical funding source for vaccines.

 Spokane Regional Health District works closely with Washington State Department of Health’s (DOH) Immunization Program to eliminate vaccine-preventable diseases in children and adolescents for a safer and healthier community.

 The (Word) documents and forms below can be downloaded from this DOH link.